dubyte/dir2opds/README.md

   -calibre
     	Hide files stored by calibre
   -debug
-    	If it is set it will log the requests
+    	If it is set, it will log the requests
   -dir string
     	A directory with books (default "./books")
   -host string